-This WEFLECT project is now in its second phase.
+This WEFLECT project is now completed.

 What is this project about?

 The project was conceived to engage young and newly qualified teachers NQTs) with more experienced, including retired, practitioners through placing video-streaming / recording and audio equipment in their classroom.
+Think of it as CPD via social media and video streaming.

 The primary aim was to provide feedback, reflection and self critique, which would enable NQTs to develop their teaching skills whilst providing a network of support.